<?xml version="1.0" encoding="utf-8" ?>

 </content:encoded>

-<guid isPermaLink="false">http://tech.akom.net/archives/36-guid.html#c208</guid>
+<guid isPermaLink="false">//tech.akom.net/archives/31-guid.html#c377</guid>

 </item>